Odysseus Velanas: Club career

-Born in Samos, Greece, Velanas subsequently joined the youth system of VV Jonathan after moving to Holland at a young age, before he was later picked up by Utrecht in July 2013.
+Born in Samos, Greece, Velanas subsequently joined the youth system of VV Jonathan after moving to the Netherlands at a young age, before he was later picked up by Utrecht in July 2013.
 Velanas made his professional debut in the second-tier Eerste Divisie for Jong FC Utrecht on 5 August 2016 in a game against NAC Breda.
 He played two matches for the first team in the 2017–18 season and otherwise played for Jong Utrecht.

 After having had not played for the professional team in the first half of the 2018–19 season, he was sent on a six-month loan to second-tier Helmond Sport at the end of January 2019.
-Velanas suffered a thigh injury in his fourth league appearance on 22 February 2019 and was sidelined for large parts of the spring.
-By the end of the season he came to a total of six appearances.
-On 1 July 2019, Utrecht decided to extend his contract, an agreement which ran until the summer of 2022.
+Velanas suffered a thigh injury in his fourth league appearance in February 2019 and was sidelined for large parts of the spring.
+By the end of the season he made six appearances.
+On 1 July 2019, Utrecht announced their intention to extend his contract, an agreement which ran until the summer of 2022.

 On 22 July 2021, he signed contract with NAC Breda for one year with an option for the second year.

+On 7 July 2023, Velanas moved to PEC Zwolle on a three-year contract.